byu-cce270/content/docs/unit2/0_intro_python_variables/into_var_hw.md

 Step 3.
 Find the part of the code that looks like this:
 > ################################ Step 3 here ##################################

-Create the following variables with comments explaining the options:
+Create the following input statements with comments explaining the options (put no space before the start of the variables):

 | Variable name |                     Things the comments                     | Variable Type |
 |:-------------:|:-----------------------------------------------------------:|:-------------:|